-Mids, highs and even bass frequencies will come through clearly, even as low as 20Hz.
+Mids, highs, and even bass frequencies will come through clearly, even as low as 20Hz.

-Some users complain about inconsistencies but this could be attributed to the wearing of glasses which automatically alters the headphones’ capabilities.
+Some users complain about inconsistencies, but this could be attributed to the wearing of glasses which automatically alters the headphones’ capabilities.

-Depending on the setup, you could use them if you’re a DJ, or a music producer of any style and genre.
+Depending on the setup, you could use them if you’re a DJ or a music producer of any style and genre.

 As stated, their usefulness dwindles when you exercise with them or use them in loud environments, so basically these are really designed to produce music, Dj, or listen back to your tracks after that have been mixed down.

+A similar unit you can consider is the Audio Technica ATH-M70x.
 This one from the same brand has higher input power and better frequency response.

 This could be what you need if you’re mastering a track, which calls for absolute accuracy and no distortion.